flaviobaccarini/text_analysis/README.md

 ## Project structure
 Inside the [scripts](https://github.com/flaviobaccarini/text_analysis/tree/main/scripts) folder the user can find all the useful scripts in order to make a binary text classification.
 The script files are the following:
 * [explore](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/explore.py) corresponds to the pre-analysis script: some statistical data analysis to understand which kind of data the user is facing.
-* The [preprocess](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/preprocess.py) corresponds to the data preprocessing (in particular cleaning of the text).
+* [preprocess](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/preprocess.py) corresponds to the data preprocessing (in particular cleaning of the text).
 * In [train_lr](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/train_lr.py) the user can find the training of a logistic regressor model for binary text classification.
 * In [train_nn](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/train_nn.py) the user can find the training of a neural network (Bidirectional LSTM) built with the tensorflow library for binary text classification.
 The model is compiled using a binary cross entropy loss and an accuracy metric.
 * [evaluate_lr](https://github.com/flaviobaccarini/text_analysis/blob/main/scripts/evaluate_lr.py) contains the evaluation/test of the trained logistic regressor model.